SaabriinMo/multinational-retail-data-centralisation730/README.md

 ![ERD](img/sales_database.png)

 ## Data Analysis
-Queries were written to analyse and answer key questions on business performance.
+Queries were written to analyse and answer key questions about the business.

 You'll find the queries under [```analysis.sql```](queries/analysis.sql)